Section 117: Correction of errors in patents and applications

 A request to correct a translation of the specification of a European patent (UK) filed under s.77(6)(a) should also be dealt with in the same way as a patent granted under the Act but unlike a request to correct the text of a European patent (UK), it should never be deferred pending the expiry of the opposition period.
 An additional consideration is whether the correction requested properly comes under s.117 or s.80(3).
 If the correction of the translation would seem to broaden the protection conferred by the patent or application, it should be made under s.80(3) in accordance with the procedure in 80.03-06, for which purpose a fresh application on Form 54 is necessary.
 Correction of the translation will not be appropriate where the error lies in the specification of the European patent (UK) but the translation is nevertheless a correct representation of the incorrect text.
 In such cases a request should be made to correct the specification.
 If this necessitates a fresh verified translation then such a translation should be filed pursuant to r.113(1).

 [(i) The procedure for correction of such a translation under s.117 generally follows along the same lines as for correction of UK national patents after grant, as follows.

 If it is decided that s.117 is appropriate, the considerations as to the allowability of the correction set out in 117.07-117.10 apply.
 However, if the requested correction would seem to broaden the protection conferred by the translation the correction should be made under section 80(3).
-In this case a minute should be created to that effect, in a form suitable for communication to the agent/proprietor, and a PDAX message sent to Litigation Section for preparation and issue of a letter embodying the minute.
+In this case a minute should be created to that effect, in a form suitable for communication to the agent/proprietor, and a PDAX message sent to RAPS for preparation and issue of a letter embodying the minute.
 The letter should also invite the agent/proprietor to initiate action under s.80(3) by filing Form 54 with appropriate fee, see 80.03-06.